 CONFIG_SND_USB_MIDI in your kernel

+configuration.
 See Android Kernel Configuration.

 The MIDI over USB transport is formally defined by the Universal Serial Bus Device Class Definition for MIDI Devices Release 1.0 Nov 1, 1999 standard published by the USB Implementers Forum, Inc.